 ![]() |

-The activities and experiments in the SILO project are not considered to be high risk.
+The activities and experiments in The SILO Project are not considered to be high risk.
 Whenever there are safety considerations due to working with sharp objects, water, soil, chemicals, mains electricity, or moving objects, risk assessment documentation provides additional information linked to the following icon on a case-by-case basis.
 None of the risk assessment information is contrary to common sense or basic duty of care. |